Bijikyu/coreCSS/README.md

 This is used via the github based CDN https://www.jsdelivr.com

+The HTML demo and performance script read the CDN base URL from the `CDN_BASE_URL` environment variable, defaulting to `https://cdn.jsdelivr.net` when unset.
+Set this variable if hosting the files on a different CDN.

 Import via CDN in the head of your html as:
 ```
 <link rel="stylesheet" type="text/css" href="https://cdn.jsdelivr.net/gh/Bijikyu/coreCSS/core.css">